aponysus/redress/docs/api.md

 ## Contrib integrations

+Contrib modules are optional integrations built on top of the core retry and policy APIs.
+They are supported public APIs, but they also track third-party ecosystems that evolve independently.
+Prefer the documented helper functions and wrappers over depending on internal implementation details.

 - `redress.contrib.aiohttp.AsyncRetryingAiohttpSession(session, policy, ...)` (async session wrapper)
 - `redress.contrib.aiohttp.arequest_with_retry(...)` (async request wrapper)
 - `redress.contrib.aiohttp.default_operation(method, url)` (`METHOD + path`)